 But I have to say (as simple as it sounds) my FAVORITE feature is the ability to RESIZE YOUR CANVAS just by dragging out the edge of your canvas!
 Literally a game-changer for creating infographics (it blew my mind)!
-It also provides beautiful graphic elements, templates, images, fonts (the whole 9-yards), so I am definitely a Visme fan.
-I recently created an e-Book with it, and it was a wonderful experience.
+It also provides beautiful graphic elements, templates, images, and fonts (the whole 9-yards), so I am definitely a Visme fan.

 How To Set Up Your Lead Magnet To Get Emails

 There are many ways to make your Lead Magnet downloadable after someone enters their email address.
 My favorite way is to create a Landing Page (I use MailChimp, but I’m planning to switch providers- just doing research on who I wanna switch to.)